-So while Dan went off to Malaysia for a 10-day Vipassana silent meditation retreat (more on that soon), I hopped a train from Berlin to Switzerland with my mom so she could retrace a bit of her history.
+So while Dan went off to Malaysia for a 10-day Vipassana silent meditation retreat, I hopped a train from Berlin to Switzerland with my mom so she could retrace a bit of her history.
 We spent ten days in Switzerland, beginning with the family roots in Basel, continuing with some of my mom’s favorite childhood spots and finishing with some new parts of the country, too.
-And we did it all on Switzerland’s fabulous — and prompt — train network, including a few of their famous Scenic Trains.
+And we did it all on Switzerland's fabulous — and prompt — train network, including a few of their famous Scenic Trains.

 As we explored Switzerland, here’s what we found.